 Online banking apps like Albert

-Albert has more in common with online banking apps than it does with straightforward cash advance apps.
+Because Albert offers an array of money management services, the app has more in common with online banking apps than with straightforward cash advance apps.
 In that respect, Chime and Varo are two of Albert’s top competitors.
+Chime’s SpotMe feature offers no overdraft fees, a significant advantage over traditional banking services that often charge for overdrafts, making it an ideal solution for individuals prone to incurring such extra expenses.
 Here’s a quick look at each of them:

-Chime is probably Albert’s biggest competitor now that Simple is no more.
-Chime is set up to be a millennial-friendly mobile banking option and to serve the people who banks have traditionally underserved.
+Chime is probably Albert’s biggest competitor.
+Chime is set up to be a millennial-friendly mobile banking option and to serve people whom banks have traditionally underserved.

 A user’s credit limit starts at $40 when the user first signs up.
 Over time, as a good repayment history is built, that limit can be increased up to $200.